Meraj-Kazi/crud-of-the-century/README.md

 The API contains the code and methods, the database stores and helps the user retrieve the information, while the user interface helps users interact with the app.

 You can make a CRUD app with any of the programming languages out there.
 And the app doesn’t have to be full stack – you can make a CRUD app with client-side JavaScript.

-In fact, the app with which I will be showing you how create, read, update and delete operations work is made with client-side JavaScript.

 Each letter in the CRUD acronym has a corresponding HTTP request method.